 Are computers more important than changing lives and changing circumstances in our communities?
 Is the mission of IBM more important than the missions of the social sector?
 If actions speak louder than words, the answers to these rhetorical questions are yes, based on the actions of social sector leaders and their supporters.
 The current mindset and “rules” that surround the social sector encourage mediocrity and limited results.
-Current donations to the majority of charities are unlikely to change the world in radical ways.
+Current donations to the majority of charities are unlikely to make a difference, but I’ve witnessed first hand how data can change the world in radical ways.

 What brought us to our current reality is not what will bring us to our desired future.
 When we keep doing the same things, we can expect the same results.
 High-achieving, high-performance leaders understand these concepts and therefore, they are consistently innovating and implementing new strategies to reach the next level of success.
 Data-driven strategies are used to test the market, understand results, and innovate products and services.
 Business survival depends on these activities.
 Without this level of commitment to research and refinement, organizations become stagnant and will eventually die.